Skip to content

 Probation Research

-The winner of the CEP Probation Research Award is the Research group Modelling Societal Impact by the Reclassering Nederland in cooperation with Saxion University of Applied Sciences.
-Netherlands.
+The winner of the CEP Probation Research Award is the Research group Modelling Societal Impact from Saxion University of Applied Sciences in cooperation with Reclassering Nederland, SVG Verslavingsreclassering and Leger des Heils Jeugdbescherming & Reclassering in the Netherlands for their research on Modelling the societal value of probation in the Netherlands.

 Since 2017 the research group Modelling Societal Impact has used quantitative and qualitative methods to assess the societal value of the Dutch probation services.
 The main research consists of a social cost benefit analysis (SCBA) using large data sets from the Dutch Central Bureau of Statistics and data from probation services itself.
 To be able to perform a SCBA, literature, interviews and focus groups were used to build a qualitative causal model which describes the possible benefits and effects (both positive and negative) of the Dutch probation services.